sapcxtools/workspace/CONTRIBUTING.md

 ## Extensions

-All of the extensions have their own repository and are integrated using `git subtree` into this repository.
+All of the extensions have their own repository and are integrated using `git subtree` into this repository or into project.
 This procedure was choosen for two major reasons:

 1. A centralized repository holding defined releases of the individual extensions and guaranteeing the compatibility with the standard.
 1. The individual extension repositories allow a clean integration into projects, i.e. direct integration of the source code.